monstermac77/anxiety/README.md

 # Intelligence

 Intelligence plays a rather interesting role in one's experience of primary anxiety.
-Intelligence can be thought of as the ability to observe details and draw a connection between two disparate pieces of data, events, people, etc. (a good example is the ability to manufacture analogies).
-Confidence sits orthagonally to intelligence (imagine an x-y plane, with vapidity and intelligence on the x-axis and intelligence and anxiety on the y-axis), and as discussed earlier is the ease with which one can act/speak on data (the details/connections noticed/made by the intelligence).
+Intelligence can be thought of as the ability to observe details, filter out extraneous information, and draw a connection between two disparate pieces of data (a good example is the ability to manufacture analogies).
+Confidence sits orthagonally to intelligence (imagine an x-y plane, with vapidity and intelligence on the x-axis and confidence and anxiety on the y-axis), and as discussed earlier is the ease with which one can act/speak on data (the details/connections noticed/made by the intelligence).

 ## Footnotes